top of page

 graduate students

-Cooper joined the lab as an MSIB student in Fall 2023.
-He is studying alternative reproductive tactics in two-lined salamanders in the Appalachian Mountains.
+Hailey joined the lab as an MSIB student in Fall 2025 and is studying alternative reproductive tactics in two-lined salamanders.

 undergraduate students